aukaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

    - [ ] SOLID principal applied.
    - [ ] DRY principal applied.
    - [ ] Paths are used based on console arguments.
+   - [ ] Optimized framework in terms of redundancy.
+   - [ ] Created pattern doesn't contian bug in the static analyzer in the CI.
 - [ ] Jira closed when PR is merged.
 - [ ] Assign to reivewer when check-list is all checked except for merge.